Skip to main content

 "Hi!
 My name’s Jodie, and I live in Camas, Washington, and I brought my daughter, Absity, to Dr. Rehrer to have her wisdom teeth taken out.
 What I like about Dr. Rehrer is just his down-to-earth nature.
 He’s so knowledgeable and so good, and he made my daughter feel so comfortable in a kind of stressful situation.
 He was amazing with her.
 They were fantastic!
 Really, it was pretty easy, as a mom.
 They just brought me in, and I sat in the waiting room.
 They brought her back, and then they came and tapped me on the shoulder, and said, “Hey, she’s ready for you to pick her up.”
 They were fantastic, and they followed up with me as far as how she was doing, and how her treatment had been.
 They were outstanding.
 Having lived in Vancouver for almost twenty years, I have friends all over – in Vancouver, in Portland, in Camas.
 Of course, being a mother of four, I have tons of friends who are going to go through this very same thing, and I tell them all the time, “When your child is ready for their wisdom teeth to be taken out, Dr. Rehrer--He’s your guy.
 He’s just awesome.
 He makes you feel so good about what’s being done with your child, and you just kind of wait and relax, and you’re good to go.”
 I would just like to say that Dr. Rehrer is a phenomenal person.
 He’s a great oral surgeon; he’s a great man.
 He cares, he checks in with his patients, he makes them top priority.
 He’s just a wonderful person to be around, and a wonderful guy."

-Testimonial carousel cally wt
+Testimonial alison wt mobile

-Cally Reviews Her Wisdom Tooth Removal Procedure
+Alison Reviews Her Wisdom Tooth Removal Procedure

 Watch Review